beka-birhanu/CollaboraTask/README.md

 - **Ease of Use:** MySQL is known for its user-friendly interface and ease of administration, making it a solid choice for development teams.

-By choosing MySQL as the relational database, CollaboraTask aims to leverage its strengths to build a robust and scalable solution for collaborative task management.
+By choosing MySQL as the relational database, VoteSphere aims to leverage its strengths to build a robust and scalable solution for collaborative poll Smanagement.